elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 - `?` - blue
 - `*` - bright green

-And yes you configure these colors to be custom
+And yes you configure the colors to be custom.

 # Terminal